EFFICIENT, TRANSPARENT AND FAIR DOMESTIC MARKETS (RETAIL AND WHOLESALE) ARE ESSENTIAL TO DELIVERING RESILIENT AND INNOVATIVE AGRICULTURE BUSINESSES.

 Amend competition law concerning collective bargaining class exemptions specifically for horticulture businesses to overcome information asymmetry.

-Invest ment to boost the capacity of the Department of Agriculture, Fisheries and Forestry to progress market access opportunities overseas to reduce farmers reliance on dealing with domestic retailers.
+Invest to boost the capacity of the Department of Agriculture, Fisheries and Forestry to progress market access opportunities overseas to reduce farmers reliance on dealing with domestic retailers.

 Investment into capacity building within the horticulture sector to support critical business management and planning skills amongst producers.